-Founder's Hall at Girard College -- Collections Management Intern
+Founder's Hall at Girard College -- Collections Intern

 Please see instructions on how to apply at the bottom of this page.

 The Founder's Hall collection includes one of America's greatest single-owner collections of papers and objects, left to the school by Stephen Girard, the richest man in America when he died in 1831, as well as a rich school-history collection documenting the unprecedented school Girard endowed for disadvantaged youth and provide resources for the study of educational, architectural, and Philadelphia history.
-In preparation for upcoming master planning for the museum, the Collections Intern will work with the Director of Historical Collections on a project to document this collection and make it accessible through an online catalog, as well as to rehouse the Stephen Girard Papers in new archival storage boxes and conduct an inventory of the papers.
-They will also conduct research into the 170-year history of the display of the Stephen Girard and Girard History Collections and create a detailed document to help train guides and inform future exhibition development.
+In preparation for upcoming master planning for the museum, the Collections Intern will work under the Director of Historical Collections on a research project on Stephen Girard as a philanthropist and his role in the broader history of philanthropy.
+They will review secondary resources to compile known information on Girard’s philanthropy and philanthropic influences; will conduct primary source research in his letters and financial papers, and will assemble resources on the broader history of philanthropy to provide a guide for contextualizing his work.

 Skills: The intern must have strong organizational ability and good attention to detail.
 S/he is self-motivated and capable of working independently.

 - Research and collect information pertaining to the history of philanthropy and Stephen Girard’s role in such affairs

 ***To ensure the safety of our students, we require criminal background checks (FBI and Pennsylvania), child abuse clearance, and substance abuse testing of all our applicants offered employment.
 The student will be working primarily on the second floor of Founder's Hall, and must be comfortable climbing the staircase multiple times a day.***